Flows in the Space of Interacting Chiral Boson Theories: Introduction

 Another example concerns theories of a two-form gauge potential $A_{\mu \nu}$ with a self-dual three-form field strength $F_{\mu \nu \rho}$ in six spacetime dimensions.
 Any family of such theories -- e.g., the collection of interacting chiral tensor theories which describe the worldvolume theory on an M5-brane, labeled by a parameter $T$ that controls the tension of the brane -- also obeys a stress tensor flow equation \cite{Ferko:2024zth}.
 We say that both $4d$ theories of duality-invariant electrodynamics and $6d$ chiral tensor theories are closed under stress tensor flows, in the sense that deforming any member of one of these classes of theories by a Lorentz scalar constructed from $T_{\mu \nu}$ produces another member of the same class.

 In this paper, we will investigate another space of theories, which is also closed under deformations involving the energy-momentum tensor.
 The theories that we consider here describe the dynamics of a collection of $N$ chiral and $\overbar{N}$ anti-chiral bosonic fields in two spacetime dimensions.
-The simplest member of this class, $N = 1$ and $\overbar{N} = 0$, is the theory of a single chiral boson which is described by the Floreanini-Jackiw action \cite{Floreanini:1987as}, namely
+Such theories of several chiral bosons appear in many contexts, such as in the T-duality symmetric formulation of worldsheet string theory \cite{Tseytlin:1990nb,Tseytlin:1990va}.
+The simplest member of this class of theories, with $N = 1$ and $\overbar{N} = 0$, is the theory of a single chiral boson which is described by the Floreanini-Jackiw action \cite{Floreanini:1987as}, namely

 Here we work in a $2d$ spacetime with coordinates $(t, \theta)$.
 As is well-known, it is not straightforward to write a manifestly Lorentz-invariant Lagrangian for a field that obeys a chirality (or self-duality) constraint.
 One approach, which we will follow in this work, is to sacrifice manifest Lorentz invariance and work with actions of the form (\ref{fj_action}) that explicitly single out a preferred time coordinate $t$; we will then need to impose that the theory enjoy a non-manifest Lorentz symmetry.
 Another strategy is to introduce one or more auxiliary fields to restore manifest Lorentz invariance, which is the tactic used to describe chiral tensor theories in six dimensions using, e.g., the Pasti-Sorokin-Tonin (PST) formulation \cite{Pasti:1995tn,Pasti:1996vs,Pasti:1997gx} (and later extended to higher dimensions \cite{Buratti:2019guq}).
 A related technique was used to present a manifestly Lorentz invariant description of the Floreanini-Jackiw action in \cite{Townsend:2019koy}.